How to set and achieve your goals

 1. Be specific

 When setting a goal, it needs to be specific rather than vague.
-So instead of ‘I’m going to do more exercise this week’, say ‘I’m going to walk for 30 minutes a day, five days a week between Monday and Sunday’.
+So instead of ‘I’m going to do more exercise this week’, say ‘I’m going to walk for 30 minutes a day, on Monday, Wednesday and Sunday’.

 2. Make it measureable

 How else will you know if you’re hitting the target?
 So make sure you can measure your goal.
-If your goal is to start every day with a healthy breakfast, make sure you track exactly what you eat every morning on My Day, so you can visually see progress and keep yourself honest.
+If your goal is to start every day with a healthy breakfast, try to track what you eat throughout the day on My Day, so you can visually see progress and keep yourself honest.

 3. Make sure it’s achievable